xDraawwScript/xDraawwScript/README.md

-- 👋 Hi, I’m xDraaww
+- 👋 Hi, I’m Menace
 - 👀 I’m interested in football, to learn programing
-- 🌱 I’m currently learning python, in future java
+- 🌱 I’m currently approfounding python, learning java, i master xtml/css
-- 📫 You can reac me on discord : DraawwScript#1478
+- 📫 You can reac me on discord : !
+Menace#8936

 <!---
 xDraawwScript/xDraawwScript is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+- This github have been created for future project for school.